Neebzan/vintage-story-dedicated-docker/README.md

 The image also supports running unstable versions of the game using the `CHANNEL` envrionment.
 The value must match either `stable` or `unstable`.

+## Image
+The image and it's tags are found here: https://hub.docker.com/repository/docker/neebz/vintage-story-server/general

+Version `2025.07.28-1` and later have been updated to dotnet 8 to follow the game version >= 1.21.
+If you want to play < 1.21 you should stay on tag `2025.04.14-1`.
+Note that this version does NOT support the `CHANNEL` environment variable.

 ## Setup
 The setup requires a directory for the saves file, config files and logs to be defined, as well as a user with write access to this directory.
 That user's UID and GID must be set in the user parameter for the container.
 The mount should target `app/data`.